jmewes/wiremock-issue/README.md

 # Problem with Multipart Stub Test

-This repo reproduced an issue which occurs due to incompatibilities between the Jetty version required by Wiremock and the Jetty version delivered by Spring Boot 2.
+This repo reproduces an issue which occurs due to incompatibilities between the Jetty version required by Wiremock and the Jetty version delivered by Spring Boot 2.

 See https://github.com/tomakehurst/wiremock/issues/1007 for details.